eriknyquist/deep_space_trader/README.rst

 .. image:: images/price_graph_window.png

-The price graph window shows the changing price of an item on a particular planet over time (from day 1 until the current day).
-The price graph window is displayed when the player selects an item in the `"Planets" section`_ and presses enter.
+The item price history window shows the changing price of an item on a particular planet over time (from day 1 until the current day).
+The item price history window is displayed when the player selects an item in the `"Items on current planet" section`_ and presses enter.

 **"High score sharing" window**
 ###############################